ibrahim-s/openLinkWith/readme.md

 *	if present, links will be displayed in a listbox in a dialog
 *	Choose the link, and press enter if you want to open it with the default browser.
 *	otherwise, tab to the browser you want to open it with, and hit enter.
+*	If there is only one link, use the default browser to open it directly, of course this behavior is controlled by options in the settings panel.
 *	Remember that you got the obtion to close the dialog, after activating a link
 and you can adjust that from openLinkWith settings dialog in preferences menu.

 ## Changes for 2.6 ##

 *	Add Turkish translation for the addon.
-*	now, You can extract the links from the text in last spoken.
+*	Now, You can extract the links from the text in last spoken.
+*	You can use the options in the settings panel to decide whether to open it directly with the default browser when there is only one link

 ## Changes for 2.5 ##